splunk/public-o11y-docs/gdi/cgroups/cgroups.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the cgroups type monitor by using the SignalFx Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the cgroups type monitor by using the SignalFx Smart Agent Receiver.

 Use this integration to reports statistics about `cgroups` on Linux.
 This receiver supports cgroups version 1, not the newer cgroups version 2 unified implementation.